TessFenn30/enterprise-homelab-ad-infrastructure-TessFennane/architecture/network-diagram.md

   ## Network Topology

-This homelab simulates a small enterprise environment with:
+This homelab simulates a small enterprise environment in progress with:

 - 1 Domain Controller (DC01)
 - 1 File Server (FS01)
 - 2 Client machines
 - A single subnet (192.168.10.0/24)

 ## Key Components